Every salesperson dreams of being a sales G.O.A.T.

 And while anyone can do what Hartnett calls a “closing trick,” far fewer can be genuine.
 Rather than pretending to like something because your client does, Hartnett suggests being authentic.

-“Then, follow up with something you learned or found interesting from the experience,” Hartnett continues.
-“Your prospect will think, ‘Wow, they hated museums, but kept an open mind.’”
+Hartnett also suggests that reps follow up with something you learned or found interesting from the experience.
+Hartnett continues, “Your prospect will think, ‘Wow, they hated museums, but kept an open mind.’”

 According to “Pitch Anything” author Oren Klaff, our brains operate by four simple principles: